ember-learn/ember-blog/source/2020-05-08-the-ember-times-issue-147.md

 Be kind,

-Jessica Jordan, the crowd and the Learning Team
+Jessica Jordan, Isaac Lee the crowd and the Learning Team